harlalkavaibhav23/Task2-VotingSystem/README.md

 # Task 2: Voting System

 This is a smart contract for a simple election between two candidates.
-It makes sure every person can only vote one time.
+It makes sure that each person can vote only once.

 ## How it Works